In this article, we are going to study Different Types of Lubrication System: Advantages and Disadvantages in detail.

-- Mist lubrication system causes exhaust smoke due to the burning of lubricating oil and forms carbon deposits on the piston crown and exhaust ports which reduces efficiency of the engine.
+- The mist lubrication system causes exhaust smoke due to the burning of lubricating oil and forms carbon deposits on the piston crown and exhaust ports which reduces efficiency of the engine.

 - The corrosion of the bearing surface because the oil comes in close contact with acidic vapors produced during the combustion process.

 - This system requires separate mixing to use of some additive to give the oil good mixing characteristics.this will increase the cost.